wAIfu-DEV/WebsocketCollabClient/README.md

   let client = new WebsocketCollabClient();
   await client.connect(WS_URL, CHANNEL_ID, { user: USER, pass: PASS });

-  client.onTextMessage = (sender, content, json) => {
+  // Called when a message destined to you, and that you did not send is received by the client. client.onTextMessage = (sender, content, json) => {
     console.log("RAW:", json);
     console.log(`From: '${sender}' Message: '${content}'`);
+  };

+  // Called with every message, even those you sent or those that are not destined to you.
+Additional checks may be required. client.onAllMessages = (json) => {
+    console.log("Received:", json);
   };

   client.sendText("Hilda", "This is a test message", ["all"]);